containers/buildah/docs/buildah-pull.md

 If there are registries in the `allowedRegistries` list, and the registry's name is not in the list, the pull attempt is denied.

+**TMPDIR**
+The TMPDIR environment variable allows the user to specify where temporary files are stored while pulling and pushing images.
+Defaults to '/var/tmp'.

 ## FILES

 **registries.conf** (`/etc/containers/registries.conf`)